Nottingham City Council introduced Selective Licensing in 2018 which covers 90% of homes in the private rental sector within the city boundary.

-- Proof of right to reside (to live) in the UK for the proposed licence holder and proposed manager
+- Proof of right to reside (to live) in the UK for the proposed licence holder

 Proof of right to live in the UK for the proposed licence holder and the proposed manager where these are people; If the proposed licence holder or manager is a company then this will not need to be provided.

 - Evidence of relevant training (if undertaken) by proposed licence holder

 If you have undertaken relevant landlord training in the last 3 years please provide evidence of this.
 If training has not been undertaken it will be a condition of the license that training is undertaken within 12 months of the license being granted.

 - A valid, in date, satisfactory Gas Safety certificate (If there are gas appliances in the property)